karambir/vishwavidyalaya/README.md

 ----

-Vishwavidyalaya is ana Open Source College management Solution aimed at simplifying managing student and faculty records.
-This project aims at implementing following features:
+Vishwavidyalaya is an Open Source College management Solution aimed at simplifying managing student and faculty records.
+Initially we aim at implementing following features:

 + Adding information about faculty.
 + Assigning Subjects to faculties by their Coordinators.